In this class, students will learn to:

 Accommodations for Disabilities

 All student course work can be kept entirely private using the publishing protocols of WordPress.
-Students who want to work on an assignment without having Prof. Pinsker peering over their shoulder just need to save their posts as DRAFT.
-He won’t look at your draft posts.
-When you are ready to submit an assignment, however, or when you want to have Prof. Pinsker review your work prior to submitting, then just set the visibility on your post as PRIVATE.
-Prof. Pinsker will then evaluate your work and consider making it public.
+Students should prepare all of their posts with visibility set to PRIVATE.
+That means nobody besides Prof. Pinsker can see your work.
+But Prof. Pinsker will consider making your public after he evaluates it.
 If he publishes your post, it will appear in search engines and might get pushed out through various social media.
-If you don’t want a particular post to be considered for publication, simply opt-out by including this statement at the top: NOT FOR PUBLICATION.
+If you don’t want your work to be considered for publication, simply opt-out by including this statement at the top: NOT FOR PUBLICATION.

 Writing Center Visit